MarioVilas/winappdbg/doc/source/Redistribution.rst

 Installation
 ------------

-Both the source code and Windows installer packages are generated with the Distutils standard package, which is already shipped with your Python distribution.
+Both the source code and Windows installer packages are generated with Distutils, which is already shipped with your Python distribution.
 The :download:`setup.py <../../setup.py>` file is the installer script that contains the package metadata and the list of files to include.

 You can find more information on Distutils installer scripts `here <http://docs.python.org/distutils/setupscript.html>`_.